Honestpuck/scriptorium/README.md

 The basic structure is `scriptorium <command>` some with required parameters and command options.

-_Note for testers: At the moment this is fairly well tested.
-It has just gone into production, YMMV._
+_Note: At the moment this is fairly well tested.
+It has just gone into production, YMMV.
+Bug reports and change suggestions gratefully accepted_

 ## Commands